acg/alangrow.com/content/blog/colorful-prompt-generator.html.md

 (A very old post, but I've used this prompt ever since.)

-Setting your bash prompt is one of those geek machismo things that usually culminates in something like
+Customizing a shell prompt often culminates in an impressive plumage display like

 ```bash
 export PS1='\[\e]0;\w\a\]\n\[\e[32m\]\u@\h \[\e[33m\]\w\n\[\e[0m\]$ '
 ```

 the idea being that lots of escape sequences = eliteness.
-(After a while you only see blondes, brunettes, and redheads.)
 Though, I'd guess most people just copy someone else's bash prompt and foist it off as their own, rather than learn ansi / xterm / bash escape sequences.
-Like <a href="http://blogs.thegotonerd.com/maelstrom/archives/000453.html">me initially</a>. :)
+Like me initially. :)

 However, you can easily make your prompt setup readable by breaking it down.
-I've started doing this in my <a href="http://thegotonerd.com/scripts/agrow/conf/prompt.html">prompt</a> file.

 ```bash
 # ansi color escape sequences